LLOR3NZ-RBX/Berezaa-Method-Data-Migration-Tool/README.md

 #### Description
 Reads data from the migrated data store.
 If the data has not yet been migrated, it migrates the data from the Berezaa Method Data Store and then returns the data.

-**Note**: do not use the same `migratedDataStoreName` for different Berezaa Method Data Stores; otherwise, the migrated data will be overwritten
+**Note**: do not use the same `migratedDataStoreName` and `key` for different Berezaa Method Data Stores; otherwise, the migrated data will be overwritten

 #### Parameters
 Parameter | Description